 We are more than fundraisers, we are hand raisers and game changers here to make a big impact and ensure that every child and every family has the opportunity to succeed.
 We want to engage with you year-round to create strategic opportunities for your employees to give of their time, talent and treasure.

+Volunteer Engagement: United Way has an extensive offering of volunteer opportunities.
+Whether employees are looking for a team building project for a full or half day; an ongoing community based opportunity; or n chance to join a board or committee, we have it covered.
 Workplace Campaign: During workplace campaigns, employees have the opportunities to give directly to United Way and other causes that they care about.
 United Way provides multiple ways to give, including payroll deduction.
 Our team will work with you to build a campaign that engages employees and builds teamwork and morale by making giving impactful and fun.
 Companies, agencies and organizations can find various versions of our pledge form bellow.

 You can download the pledge form, fill it out and email to Diana Reilly at firstname.lastname@example.org, fax to (203) 235-4404 or mail to United Way of Meriden and Wallingford, 35 Pleasant Street, Suite 1E Meriden, CT 06450.DOWNLOADABLE PLEDGE FORM

 You can fill out the pledge form online and mail checks payable to United way of Meriden and Wallingford at 35 Pleasant Street, Suite 1E Meriden, CT 06450.ONLINE PLEDGE FORM